 To get your Graduated Business License in St. Louis, you need to:

 At first glance, applying for a license and purchasing business insurance might seem tedious.
-After all, there’s a lot of paperwork involved.
+After all, there’s a lot of paperwork involved in getting your contractor license.

 But, the benefits greatly outweigh any hassles.
 With a Missouri contractor’s license, you can grow your business, take on bigger jobs, and earn more in the long run.

-It’s worth the time it takes to make yourself official!
+It’s worth the time it takes to make yourself official with a license!